williamahartman/Jamepad/README.md

         ./configure --disable-audio --disable-video --disable-render --disable-power --disable-filesystem --disable-file --disable-loadso --disable-cpuinfo
 I'm sure there's a nice way I could work this into the build scripts, but I haven't figured that out yet.

+- On Linux, dependencies are:
+  - libdbus
+  - libibus
+  - libevdev
+  - libudev

+#### Building Jamepad on Ubuntu
+The following packages are needed:

+        build-essentials
+        libc6-i386
+        libc6-dev-i386
+        g++-multilib
+        g++-mingw-w64-i686
+        g++-mingw-w64-x86-64
+        ant

+If you've build C stuff for different platforms and bitnesses, you probably have all this stuff.
+If not, use your package manager to get them all:

+        sudo apt-get isntall build-essentials libc6-i386 libc6-dev-i386 g++-multilib g++-mingw-w64-i686 g++-mingw-w64-x86-64 ant